eldertek/duplicatefinder/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

-# Duplicate Findx
+# Duplicate Finder
 Install app using the Nextcloud App Store inside your Nextcloud.
-See https://apps.nextcloud.com/apps/duplicatefindx
+See https://apps.nextcloud.com/apps/duplicatefinder

 Click on the icon and find if you have duplicate files.